 Taking a team approach, our sports medicine surgeons work closely with our specialty-trained therapy team.
 Our physical therapists provide expert rehabilitation services and will tailor a treatment plan to your individual needs in order to restore function and get you back to the life you love.

-To schedule an appointment with one of our sports medicine surgeons, please request an appointment online or call (740) 788-9220.
+To schedule an appointment with one of our sports medicine surgeons at our office in Granville, please request an appointment online or call (740) 788-9220.